A Fresh Look at Professional Development Funds

 Professional Development at Large Companies

-The policies are sometimes archaic because they often require spending for a university or college course.
-We've discovered in the last couple of years that not only are fewer people interested in getting degrees, but a university course isn't always practical.
+The policies are sometimes archaic because they often require spending money on a university or college course.
+In the last couple of years, we've discovered that not only are fewer people interested in getting degrees, but a university course isn't always practical.

 Consider how much you spend on meetings.
-If you add up the time and money spent in an hour-long meeting, you could buy an entire course for a team member that would give exponential returns.
+If you add up the time and money spent in an hour-long meeting, you could buy an entire course for a team member, which would yield exponential returns.

 These don't fall under typical professional development but may go a lot farther than a university course in less time required.

 Case in point, one of our clients works at a national law firm.
 She's in a six-month program with a primary productivity coach.
 We've brought in two additional Team Specialists.
 One is working with her on her brand, which is sometimes misunderstood due to cultural differences.
-Another Specialist will work with her on her presentation and speaking skills to be taken seriously and deliver her message with confidence.
+Another Specialist will work with her on her presentation and speaking skills so that she can be taken seriously and confidently deliver her message.

 Professional Development for Small Businesses

 For smaller businesses that don't have a program, you could allocate a certain percentage every year to development that could help your business.
-I have purchased email marketing, Google Analytics, and SEO courses for my Technical Specialist that gave her skills that she took with her to start her own business (with my encouragement) while helping RaderCo tremendously for ours.
+I have purchased email marketing, Google Analytics, and SEO courses for my Technical Specialist, giving the skills that she took to start her own business (with my encouragement) while helping RaderCo tremendously for ours.

 Professional Development as Self-Pay